 As the number of coronavirus cases rise and the Government introduces tighter restrictions, it is understandable if you’re feeling an increased level of stress or anxiety.
-Here are 5 ways to support your mental health and manage stress during the coronavirus outbreak.

 1. Find a healthy balance when it comes to media and social media

 While it’s smart to stay informed, it’s also important to take regular breaks from media and social media.
 Experiencing an overload of information can enhance your feelings of stress and anxiety.
 It’s important to take regular breaks from media channels, to help still your thoughts, be present in the moment and try to relax.
 Limit your screen time and instead, try reading a book, meditating, calling a friend, or doing some gentle stretches or exercise in your breaks.

 2. Make sure you have access to reliable information from credible sources

 There is so much information surrounding the coronavirus, so it’s important to know what information you can trust.
 This can help to maintain perspective and help you to feel more in control.
 Reliable sources for NDIS health include: